Skip to main content Skip to navigation

 Trailer

-The life stories of the Brasiguaios are profoundly shaped by their migration experience, living in Paraguay, subsequent return to Brazil, and the intricate, shared socio-cultural connections forged through their pursuit of land for agricultural production in both Brazil and Paraguay.
+The life stories of the Brasiguaios are profoundly shaped by their migration experience, living in Paraguay, subsequent return to Brazil, and the intricate, shared socio-cultural connections forged through their pursuit of land for agricultural production in Brazil and Paraguay.

 Full version (HD)